The 11 rules of life for small businesses….

 And bear in mind that customers don’t always settle their invoices on time, so you’ll need enough in reserve to pay your own bills on time before money owed to you comes in.

-Underestimating the work required
+Small businesses underestimating the work required

 It’s one thing to be a great employee and excel at your job.
 It’s quite another to run a successful business.